-The ‘pleasant’ walk followed a conventional south to north itinerary in late May and early June 2016.
-This is pretty much the optimum time of year although a week later would have been even better for the wild flowers which, as it was, were fabulous.
-It took in most of the standard stops and, although it had its moments, was ultimately achievable even for an oldie of moderate fitness.
+The ‘pleasant’ walk followed a conventional south to north itinerary, in late May and early June 2016.
+This is pretty much the optimum time of year, although a week later would have been even better for the wild flowers which, as it was, were fabulous.
+This walk took in most of the standard stops and, although it had its moments, was ultimately achievable even for an oldie of moderate fitness.
 I based the plan on my first Pennine Way, walked back in April 1999 when I was young and blithe.
 That was more or less improvised on the hoof, constrained by short days, fierce weather, laughable unfitness, a ridiculously heavy pack and pathetic naivety.

 Complications of companionship also decreed ambitiously compressing the standard first five days into four.
 I wouldn’t recommend this for a first Pennine Way; many people fall by the Wayside within those early days as it is.
-Unless you’re already seriously hill-fit I’d start more slowly than I did and speed up.
+Unless you’re already seriously hill-fit, I’d start more slowly and speed up.
 I could barely speak on staggering into Gargrave.

 Each day’s account is vaguely organised into three sections: Resources, Navigation and then a Journal section of random anecdotal waffle.
 I’ve tried to corral the latter so you don’t have to plough through it to find useful information.